wfd3/autosetup/README.md

 This example:
 - Installs emacs and atop via APT with default settings
-- Installs tcsh via APT and adds it to /etc/shells
+- Installs tcsh via APT and then runs a script to add it to /etc/shells
 - Downloads and installs Visual Studio Code from the official .deb package
 - Runs apt autoremove after all installations complete